arvyy/kawa-maven-plugin/README.md

 ## About

-A simple maven plugin for working with kawa, intended to give similar workflow as when working with java.
+A maven plugin for working with kawa, the scheme implementation on jvm.
-Currently intermixing java in same project is a non-goal for this plugin.

-For example use of this plugin, see https://github.com/arvyy/kawa-maven-plugin-example/

 ## Kawa runtime

-Note, that this plugin expects kawa runtime available on classpath, and it doesn't bring it in by itself.
+This plugin expects kawa runtime available on classpath, and it (intentionally) doesn't bring it in by itself.
-One way to go about it, is to include kawa redistribution dependency (as is done in example project) from central
+Kawa is redistributed on central through

 ```
 <dependency>